Reviews You Can Rely On

 Accuracy

-To determine our accuracy score, we evaluated both the GPS chipset and the heart rate sensor.
-For the GPS test, each watch was taken on a predetermined 2.80-mile route, and the recorded distance was compared to the actual 2.8 miles.
-For heart rate testing, we wore a watch on each wrist while running a 0.5-mile distance, and then compared the readings to those from a Polar H10 chest strap, known for its scientific accuracy.
+We tested both the GPS chipset and the heart rate sensor.
+For the GPS test, we took the watch on a known 2.80-mile route, and compared the recorded route to the actual 2.8 miles.
+We then compared heart rate readings to a Polar H10 chest strap, known for its high accuracy.
 The scores from these tests were averaged to give an overall accuracy score.
 GPS tests were conducted on the same day to ensure consistent weather conditions.
-For heart rate tests, all watches were secured equally to maintain a standardized fit.
-We exported all data, aligning the timestamps, to facilitate a fair comparison between the chest strap monitor and the GPS watches.

 For the GPS test, the Polar Grit X2 Pro performed solidly with only a minor variance from the measured distance, staying well within the 1–3% margin we expect from dual-band GNSS.
 During heart rate testing, the Grit X2 Pro averaged ±2 BPM compared to the Polar H10 chest strap — impressive performance for an optical wrist sensor.
 This level of precision makes it a trustworthy option for endurance athletes looking for consistent GPS and heart rate data.